iRNA-COSI/APAeval/summary_workflows/identification/README.md

 - `input_file`: output file from execution workflow in bed6 format
 - `gold standard`: bed6 file derived from 3'end sequencing on the same sample(s) as the RNA-seq data used in the challenge
 >NOTE: the gold standard file MUST be named in the format `[challenge].bed`, where `[challenge]` is specified in `challenges_ids` in `nextflow.config`.
 The extension `.bed` is hardcoded within [`compute_metrics.py`][metrics-py].
-- APAeval custom functions called in [`quantification_dockers/q_metrics/compute_metrics.py`][metrics-py] are defined in `quantification_dockers/q_metrics/matchPAS`
+- APAeval custom functions called in [`identification_dockers/i_metrics/compute_metrics.py`][metrics-py] are defined in `identification_dockers/i_metrics/`
 - The `Assessment_datasets.json` file is used in the following step

 ### 3. Results Consolidation
 - Gathers the `Assessment_datasets.json` file from the metrics computation step and existing assessment data (currently imported from the `data/` directory; in `nextflow.config`: `assess_dir`)
-- Python scripts have been copied from https://github.com/inab/TCGA_benchmarking_dockers, and only support 2D plots with x and y axes
+- Python scripts have been copied from https://github.com/inab/TCGA_benchmarking_dockers, and support 2D plots with x and y axes, as well as barplots.

 ## Usage
 ### Building docker images